marcusva/docproc/doc/processors.rst

 The following pages provide in-depth information about the different processors and their usage.

+:ref:`contentvalidator`
+    Validates the message contents against a predefined set of rules.

 :ref:`valueenricher`
     Enables docproc to add new content to a message or to modify existing content of the message.